noinoiexists/Bit-Flip-Cipher/README.md

 ```

-## Credits

-This implementation was created by me, [noinoiexists](https\://github.com/noinoiexists).
-Kindly credit me if you use it anywhere or modify this code.

 ## Licence

-This project is protected under the MIT Licence.
+This implementation was created by me, [noinoiexists](https://github.com/noinoiexists) and is protected under the MIT Licence.
 You can learn more about it in the [LICENCE](https://github.com/noinoiexists/Bit-Flip-Cipher/blob/main/LICENSE) file.